Surfers ‘paddle out,’ circle up in memory of George Floyd

 “There’s a lack of awareness and empathy in the surf community when things like this happen,” Harper said.
 “I have a lot of white surf friends who don’t get it or are so privileged that they don’t have to mourn the loss of a black life.
 They’re talking about waves being beautiful and there being too much negativity in the world.”

-Paddle outs were held in Australia, Dakar, Senegal, and Galveston, Texas.
+Paddle outs were held in Dakar, Senegal, and Galveston, Texas, as well as Australia.
 On a beach in Biarritz, France, surfers spelled the word unity with their surfboards.
 At Huntington Beach, known as Surf City USA, south of LA, they grabbed daisies and sunflowers from buckets labeled unity, solidarity and peace to drop in the water.
-A small group of kayakers in New Jersey held a moment of on the Hackensack River.
+A small group of kayakers in New Jersey held a moment of silence on the Hackensack River.

 The Santa Monica event was held at a beach commemorated with a plaque noting its importance as a place where African Americans could avoid racial harassment even after beaches were desegregated in 1927.

-It came less than a week after a protest over Floyd’s death a few blocks from the beach was overshadowed by damaging looting nearby.
+It came less than a week after Floyd’s death inspired a protest a few blocks from the beach that was overshadowed by damage, break-ins and thefts nearby.

 “We wanted to turn the tables on all that violence,” Harper said.
 “It’s better than going into Patagonia and stealing surfboards.
 It’s the opposite of what’s going on there.”